hackforla/design-systems/.github/ISSUE_TEMPLATE/onboarding.md

 ---

-Copy the template below.
-Click the green "New Issue" button, and paste the template in.

 # Conduct and logistics
 - [ ] Accept and abide by [our expectations](https://github.com/hackforla/design-systems/wiki/Getting-Started), including the HfLA code of conduct and norms
 - [ ] Be available for the [weekly meetings](https://github.com/hackforla/design-systems/wiki/Getting-Started)